Skelp/Qwen2.5-Omni-GPTQ-4bit-audio-metadata/README.md

 ### 💻 Low-VRAM Requirement Profiling

-Based on preliminary tests with an RTX 4070 Ti SUPER (16 GB VRAM), typical VRAM usage averages approximately 8 GB, with occasional peaks of 12–16 GB.
+Based on preliminary tests with an RTX 4070 Ti SUPER (16 GB VRAM), typical VRAM usage averages approximately 8 GB, with occasional (initial) peaks of 12 GB.
 The performance profile is practical for most common scenarios, though devices with less VRAM may experience limitations.

-*Ongoing optimization is aimed at reducing these VRAM peaks, with a target minimum requirement of 12 GB and an ideal goal of 8 GB.
+*Ongoing optimization is aimed at reducing these VRAM peaks, with a target minimum requirement of 12 GB (**already achieved**) and an ideal goal of 8 GB.
 Contributions to further reduce VRAM usage are **highly encouraged**.*

 ### 🌍 Environment Specification